eclipse/mita/website/site/content/platforms/integratorsGuide.md

 ### Technical Setup

 First of all, we need to setup our development environment.
 The easiest way is to use the Eclipse Installer with our setup file.
-This will automatically download an Eclipse, clone this repository and import all projects into your workspace.
+This will automatically download an Eclipse IDE, clone the Mita repository and import all projects into your workspace.
 The whole process is described in our [contribution guide](contributing.md#set-up-your-developer-workspace).

 Once you have your mita development workspace running, you can create a new project in which you are going to define your platform:
 - Go to _File -> New -> Project.._ and select _Plug-in Development -> Plug-in Project_.
-- Click _Next>_ and specify a project name.
-In this example we choose _org.eclipse.mita.platform.arduino_.
+- Click _Next >_ and specify a project name.
+In this example we choose _my.arduino.platform_.
 - Click _Finish_.

-In the new project, create a folder _platform_ and a file _platform/arduino.platform_.
-Open the file _arduino.platform_ and insert the following code snippet:
+In the new project, create a new file with the ending _.platform_, such as _myarduino.platform_.
+Open the file _myarduino.platform_ and insert the following code snippet:

 ```
-package platforms.arduino;
+package platforms.myarduino;

 platform Arduino {

 }
 ```

-We will walk through the contents soon, but first of all let's make a further change to our development environment.
+We will define some proper contents soon, but first of all let's make a further change to our development environment.
 You probably noticed that the platform file is opened as a plain text file.
 This is not very convenient as you will not get any content proposals or validation upon editing.
-To change this, there are two ways.
-(1) Install the latest Mita release into your development IDE or (2) start a runtime environment and import your platform project into your runtime workspace.
-Since at time of writing this guide there is no official Mita release yet, we will show you how to go the second way:
+To change this, there are two ways: (1) Install the latest Mita release into your development IDE or (2) start a runtime environment and import your platform project into your runtime workspace.
+Since at time of writing this guide there is no official Mita release yet, we will show you how to go with the second way:
 - In your development IDE, click _Run -> Run Configurations.._.
 The _Run Configurations_ dialog will appear.
 - In the _Run Configurations_ dialog, right-click on _Eclipse Application_ and select _New_.
 - Give the new run configuration a name, e.g. _Mita Runtime_.